-SBCC Promise student Ava Engle actually started at SBCC while she was still a high school student at Carpinteria High School.
-Through a special grant from the SBCC Foundation, she was able to take classes at the college in her senior year, and is now pursuing her degree in culinary arts.
-She is passionate about learning and loves the culinary program at SBCC.
-“The SBCC Promise has allowed me get the uniforms, chef knives, and the books that I need, which are really expensive.”
+SBCC Promise alumna Ava Engle actually started at SBCC while she was still a high school student at Carpinteria High School.
+Through a special grant from the SBCC Foundation, she was able to take classes at the college in her senior year, and then came to SBCC full-time to pursue her associate degree in culinary arts.
+She is passionate about learning, and loved the culinary program at SBCC.

 “The SBCC Promise allowed me to get the uniforms, chef knives, and the books that I need, which are really expensive,” Ava said.
 While attending college, Ava worked at the Carpinteria-based Food Liason, which offers catering services, cooking classes, and a lunch counter.

 After graduating from SBCC in 2021, Ava and fellow SBCC student Marcelo Chacon had the opportunity to work abroad as interns for two months at the Regent Hotel in Porto Montenegro, in the city of Kotor, which is a sister city to Santa Barbara.
 They had roommates from many different countries, and got to experience a new culture and various languages.
 They worked hard, got experience working in a professional kitchen, and took advantage of free time by traveling around the area with their new friends.
 Their internship was featured in an article in the Montecito Journal.

 “It was an amazing experience,” Ava said.
 “I learned so much, and am still in touch with the friends I made.
 I definitely plan to go back again at some point.”